Wenja language: Dialects

 Wenja is both the name given to the language in the game's documentation, and the name of its main dialect.
-Each of the peoples in Far Cry Primal speak a slightly different language, and they derive their names form their respective dialect.
+Each of the peoples in Far Cry Primal speak a slightly different language, and they derive their names from their respective dialect.
 Thus the Wenja derive their name from the Wenja verb wana, "to hunt"; the Udam from the Udam expression U damnash, "let's conquer"; and the Izila from the Izila phrase his-hílax, "the masters".